zguoch/saltwatereos/manual/sphinx/source/Application/cmd.rst

 .. _-X:

 |-X|\ [ *salinity* ]
     Sets fixed salinity value, it should be a float or integer number.
 The unit is :math:`wt.
-NaCl %`.
+NaCl`.

 .. _-H:

 |-H|\ [ *enthalpy* ]
     Sets fixed enthalpy value, it should be a float or integer number.
-The unit is :math:`kJ/kg` .

 .. _-R: